mlco2/codecarbon/README.md

 #### On Linux
 - Tracks Intel Processors power consumption from Intel RAPL files at `/sys/class/powercap/intel-rapl` ([reference](http://web.eece.maine.edu/~vweaver/projects/rapl/))
+- All CPUs listed in this :point_up: directory will be tracked.
+[Help us improve this and make it configurable.](https://github.com/mlco2/codecarbon/issues/156)

 *Note:* The Power Consumption will be tracked only if the RAPL files exist at the above mentioned path.